HaakonME/hubzilla-addons/README.md

-redmatrix-addons
+hubzilla-addons
 ================

-These are addons for redmatrix sites (see https://github.com/redmatrix/redmatrix )
+These are addons for hubzilla sites (see https://github.com/redmatrix/hubzilla )